Understand how Tableau pricing works across Desktop, Cloud, and Server, including role-based costs and the trade-offs of each option.

 Co-Founder & CEO, Upsolve AI

-If you’ve tried to make sense of Tableau pricing, you know it’s anything but simple.
+If you’ve tried to make sense of Tableau pricing, you already know it’s not straightforward.

 All plans are billed annually.

-If you’re checking out Tableau pricing in 2025, here’s a simple breakdown to help you understand the costs without the fluff.
+If you’re checking out Tableau pricing, here’s a simple breakdown to help you understand the costs without the fluff.

 Product / Deployment | Role | Monthly Price (USD) | Annual Price (USD) | Hosting Included? | Notes |